GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermoPoromechanics/nonLinearThermalOedometric/Example.rst

 Problem description
 ------------------------------------------------------------------

-This example uses the temperature dependent Thermal Expansion Coefficient (TEC) constitutive model to model a non-linear thermo-elastic oedometric problem.
-To mimic this specific problem, thermal convection and fluid flow are neglected by setting fluid pressure and fluid heat capacity to zero.
-With a uniform temperature applied on the whole medium that increase linearly from 0 to 90 °C during a period of time from 0 to :math:`10^5` (s).
+This example uses the temperature-dependent Thermal Expansion Coefficient (TEC) constitutive model to represent a non-linear thermoelastic oedometric problem.
+Here, thermal convection and fluid flow are neglected by setting fluid pressure and fluid heat capacity to zero.
+A uniform temperature is applied with a linear increase from 0 to 90 °C over a period of time from 0 to :math:`10^5` (s).

-The confining stress variation :math:`dP_{conf}` w.r.t. temperature change :math:`dT` can be defined by the following tangent relationship:
+The confining stress variation :math:`dP_{conf}` w.r.t. temperature change :math:`dT` is defined by the following tangent relationship:

 .. math::
    dP_{conf} = \frac{E}{1-\nu} \alpha(T) dT

-where :math:`E` and :math:`\nu`are the elastic Young's modulus and Poisson's ratio. :math:`\alpha(T)` is the thermal expansion coefficient (TEC) that is temperature dependent.
+where :math:`E` and :math:`\nu`are the elastic Young's modulus and Poisson's ratio. :math:`\alpha(T)` is the temperature-dependent thermal expansion coefficient (TEC).

 Let us consider the particular case of a linear TEC: :math:`\alpha(T) = \alpha_0 + A (T - T_0)` where :math:`\alpha_0` is the TEC at a reference temperature :math:`T_0` and :math:`A` is the constant gradient of TEC w.r.t. the temperature.
-The confining stress can be obtained by integrating the incremental equation above such as:
+The confining stress is obtained by integrating the equation above:

 .. math::
    P_{conf} = \frac{E}{1-\nu} \frac{\alpha_0 + \alpha(T}{2} (T - T_0)

-This analytical results will be used to validate GEOS results.
+This analytical result is used here to validate the numerical results obtained with GEOS.

 **Input file**